melissakly/ER190C/README.md

-# ER190C Homeworks and Labs in this folder.
+# ER190C Homeworks, Labs and (eventually) lecture notes in this folder.

 Duncan Callaway is developing labs.